Art Home | ARTH Home | ARTH Courses | ARTH 200 | Google Maps | ARTH Links | Glossary

-Thursday, August 29: Introduction.
+Thursday, January 16: Introduction.
 Looking will be a major issue in this course.
 It is not just how we look, but how the images look at us.
 Early in the semester we will be looking at early Renaissance paintings of images of women like Ghirlandaio's painting of Giovanna Tournabuoni: .
 Here the woman is an object to be looked at.
 Notice that her beauty is largely a product of culture.
 Her "natural" beauty has been transformed by culture.
 Consider the radical difference to Leonardo's Mona Lisa: .
 The following is a painting by the Flemish 17th century artist, Peter Paul Rubens.
 It is a portrait of his wife, Isabella Brant: What is your response to this painting?
 For us with modern advertising, this figure is almost a cliché, but in historical context, the potency of the way Isabella looks is very powerful.
 While she still has the clothing and symbols of status, Rubens puts more emphasis on Isabella's sensuality.
 Rubens wants the viewer to imagine touching her.
 Consider the role you play in looking at the painting.

-Tuesday, September 3: review web-page entitled First Assignments.
+Tuesday, January 21: review web-page entitled First Assignments.
 As indicated, include in your journals your "denotative" and "connotative" readings of the Hopper painting.
 E-mail me your entries.

-Thursday, September 5: respond to the assignment for this date included on the First Assignments web page.
+Thursday, January 23: respond to the assignment for this date included on the First Assignments web page.

-Tuesday, September 10: bring a copy of your draft of your first paper to class to be workshopped.
+Tuesday, January 28: bring a copy of your draft of your first paper to class to be workshopped.
 The work of Isabel Bishop presents an interesting alternative to the vision of the working woman of Hopper.
 Bishop's paintings focus on young female office workers.
 Consider the contrast to Hopper to the images on the page dedicated to Bishop's work.
 I encourage you to read the essay by Ellen Wiley Todd, "The Question of Difference: Isabel Bishop's Deferential Office Girls."

 We will be examining contemporary images of women at work.
 Here I want to draw upon images from advertising.
 See the page entitled Women at Work presents a few examples I have collected.
 Review them in advance of the class, and be prepared to identify the codes you see in operation in these.
 Record your responses in your journals

-Thursday, September 12: First papers are due.
-Review the page entitled [Female] Nude.
+Tuesday, February 4: Review the page entitled [Female] Nude.
 Focus on the comparison of the Venus of Willendorf to the Venus de Milo (aka Aphrodite of Melos).
 Consider the relevance of the quotations at the outset of the page to your understanding of the comparison.

 Consider the work of Anna Utopia Giordano in her Venus Project in which she has Photoshopped some of the traditional images of Venus to make her conform to our ideal.